blaugold/daco/packages/daco/README.md

 A code block annotated with `multi_begin` marks the beginning of a multi-part code example and a code block annotated with `multi_end` the end.
-The annotated code blocks as well as all code blocks in between belong to the same code example.
+The annotated code blocks, as well as all code blocks in between, belong to the same code example.

 All the code blocks of a multi-part code example are composed into one Dart file.
 Multiple code blocks annotated with `main` are collected into a single `main` function, where each block appears in the same order as in the source file.

 The `ignore` and `no_format` attributes can be used on code blocks that are part of a multi-part code example and work as usual.

-If the `no_analyze` is used on any one of the code blocks the whole code example is won't be analyzed.
+If the `no_analyze` is used on any one of the code blocks, the whole code example won't be analyzed.

 ## `ignore`

 If example code should not be processed, it can be ignored by annotating it with the `ignore` attribute.

-The example code below, for example, is not valid and would result in an error, but it is instead ignored:
+The example code below is not valid and would result in an error, but it is instead ignored:

 ````dart
 /// Greets the user.